-For the years ended December 31, 2016 and 2015, our research and development expenses were \$8.6 million and \$6.0 million, respectively.
-We intend to continue to invest in the development of additional Acuitas gene tests, our Acuitas Lighthouse informatics platform, and to support commercial sales of our QuickFISH rapid identification tests.
-Our current focus is on completing the development of our product offerings to provide actionable, precise diagnostics powered by our Acuitas Lighthouse Knowledgebase for rapid diagnostics of pathogens, determination of the appropriate antibiotics to treat the infection and accumulation of actionable surveillance data to provide information useful for monitoring and controlling outbreaks and promoting antibiotic stewardship.
+For the years ended December 31, 2017 and 2016, our research and development expenses were \$6.9 million and \$8.6 million, respectively.
+We intend to continue to invest in the development of additional Acuitas AMR Gene Panel tests and our Acuitas Lighthouse informatics platform, and to support commercial sales of our QuickFISH rapid identification tests.
+Our current focus is on completing the development of the Acuitas AMR Gene Panel u5.47 and our other product offerings to provide actionable, precise diagnostics powered by our Acuitas Lighthouse Software for rapid diagnostics of pathogens, determination of the appropriate antibiotics to treat the infection and accumulation of actionable surveillance data to provide information useful for monitoring and controlling outbreaks and promoting antibiotic stewardship.